jbaragry/ardoq-python-client/README.md

             - fieldname == fieldvalue (you need to ensure the types can handle equivalence)
                 - fieldname, if not None, is checked first
     - can be run in simulate mode which updates the report but does not execute write operations in ardoq
+- Ardoq V2 Client
+  - this is a copy of the client provided by ardoq in their developer portal
+  - v2 api functionality can be used from this client or built into the original ArdoqClient

 ## Documentation
 (see the test client for examples)